ssmerd/online-yoga/README.md

 ## Site Goals

-The goal of the website is to attract users to watch yoga classes and buy some youga artefacts in the online shop (the shop doesn't exist yet).
+The goal of the website is to attract users to watch yoga classes and buy some yoga artefacts in the online shop (the shop doesn't exist yet).
 This website is easy to navigate as well as aesthetically pleasing.
 Administrator should be able to easily add videos.
-The youga classes should be avaialable post signing up to the website.
+The yoga classes should be available post signing up to the website.

 ## User Stories

 As a user:

-* I want to watch and lear yoga online
+* I want to watch and learn yoga online
 * I want to sign up to the site in order to access videos
 * I want to log in to the site to watch videos
 * I want to get newsletter